-A luminary figure in the American cultural world during the second half of the 20th century, Alexander Liberman gracefully straddled worlds of publishing and the fine arts.
-For decades he was the artistic director of Conde Nast publication, but worked tirelessly as a painter and sculptor.
-This garden scale work effectively conveys the artist's use of industrial materials manipulated according to a Minimalist aesthetic.
-Painted classic "Liberman red", the bold color unifies the work as a cohesive but powerful form.
+Alexander Liberman, a luminary figure in the American cultural world during the second half of the 20th century, gracefully straddled the worlds of publishing and the fine arts.
+For decades he was the artistic director of Condé Nast Publications, yet worked tirelessly as a painter and sculptor.
+This garden-scale work effectively conveys the artist's use of industrial materials manipulated according to a Minimalist aesthetic.
+Around is painted in classic "Liberman red," the bold color unifying the work as a cohesive but powerful form.

 Alexander Liberman, Around. circa 1971.
 Steel, 66 x 60 x 44 inches.
 Anonymous gift. © 2002 Alexander Liberman Trust.